coderodyhpc/WRF_AWSMarketplace/README.md

 **Graphical User Interface (GUI) for Numerical Predictions in the public cloud: Graviton 3 & 4**

+:black_medium_square: v1.1.0
++ CMAQ can now use CRACMM2 mechanism in addition to Carbon Bond 6

 :black_medium_square: v1.0.0
-The GUI allows users to control the modeling process with WRF, CMAQ and MPAS (global meshes).
+The GUI allows users to control the modeling process with WRF, CMAQ and several preprocessing apps.
 AMI includes:
 + Pre-compiled WRF-4.6 and preprocessing tools
 + Pre-compiled CMAQv5.5 and preprocessing tools
-+ Pre-compiled MPAS-8.2

 ◻️ WRF interface features:
 + Generation of single and nested domains on a GIS framework